paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 ##### Section I - Prep Work

+1. **Right now is a good time to use a [save manager](https://github.com/meladroit/svdt/releases) to backup any saves you care about**
 1. Copy both the `OTPHelper` folder from the OTPHelper zip and the `Decrypt9WIP` folder from the Decrypt9 zip to the `/3ds/` folder on your SD card
 2. Copy `sysUpdater.cia` from the sysUpdater zip, `TinyFormat.cia` from the TinyFormat zip, and `arm11.bin` and `arm9.bin` from the OTPHelper zip to the root of your SD card
 3. Copy and merge the `3ds` folder from the FBI zip to the root of your SD card